 Paula (2 years later)

-This letter is also being published in the Young Parent Anthology book being compiled by Proud to Parent.
+This letter was also published in the Young Parent Anthology book being compiled by Proud to Parent.
 The book will be given out at the annual Young Parent’s Conference held in Boston this Summer.
 It is such an honor to be a part of the book and what Natasha and all the other wonderful people at Proud to parent are doing!
 Praying many young parents are reached and encouraged, not only by this post as well as the entire book and conference!
+March 17, 2013